Krutoy242/lostuser/readme.md

 ## Functional Programming

-Any table or function that you can get from a global will be converted into special `{q}` table.
+Any table or function that you can get from a global will be converted into special `_{}` table.

 This table enchanced with additional operator metamethods that helps with functional-style programming.